-This ordinance includes language addressing solar energy as an accessory use to the primary residential or commercial use in an urban area, and language for principal solar uses as typically seen in rural communities.
-The accessory and principal land uses have different issues and need to be addressed in a substantially different manner from each other.
-Care should be taken to address both types of solar development.
+This ordinance includes language addressing solar energy as an accessory use to the primary residential or commercial use in an urban area and language for principal solar uses more typically seen in rural communities.
+Communities should address both types of solar development.